1. Aims and objectives

 We have programmes in place to offer a variety of talks, exhibitions and tours for stakeholders able to visit the Centre in person.
 We help maintain a dedicated display space within College that is open to all, and also organise conferences and seminars within Churchill College and beyond on subjects related to the collections we hold.
 There is a permanent display based on the Archives Centre collections in the Wolfson Foyer.

 5. Access to services for remote users

 We recognise that not all of our current or potential stakeholders are able to visit us in person and that many might not want to.
 We are committed to provide suitable services for our remote users.
 To deliver these services, we have a regularly updated website, and are able to answer basic enquiries and requests for information by post, e-mail and telephone.
 We pride ourselves in being able to respond quickly to all enquiries, in person or remote.
-Our standard enquiry service is free to all users and we envisage spending up to 30 minutes of work on each external enquiry.
+Our standard enquiry service is free to all users and we envisage spending up to 1 hour of work on each external enquiry.
 We suggest that those with more complicated enquiries use private record researchers.

 As above, since the Covid pandemic, we have established a prototype sound hub and are also working towards the purchase of a Digital Preservation Management System with a ‘front end’ to enable the easier supply of digitized archive materials to remote users.

-During the pandemic, we have offered a free copying service for researchers (one hour free per calendar month), as well as providing free access to some previously digitised resources, and it is likely that these services will continue indefinitely.
+We offer a free copying service for researchers of up to one hour per calendar month, as well as providing free access to some previously digitised resources.
 We also offer a fuller choice of reprographics services for external users above and beyond that free hour, although this may be limited depending on the number of images required and the condition of individual documents.
 The costs of these services and the time taken for copying may vary and should be explained by staff at the time of ordering.